pikvm/pikvm/pages/flashing_os.md

 4. To change the root password use command `passwd` via SSH or webterm.
 To change Pi-KVM web password use `kvmd-htpasswd set admin`.

-5. After installation, we recommend that you update your operating system:
+5. After installation, we recommend you to update your operating system:
     ```shell
     # rw
     # pacman -Syu